Lampeter, Aberayron and New Quay Light Railway: Vale of Rheidol

-On 6 August 1897 the Vale of Rheidol Light Railway obtained its Act of Parliament to build from Devil's Bridge to Aberystwyth.
+On 6 August 1897 the Vale of Rheidol Light Railway obtained the Vale of Rheidol (Light) Railway Act 1897 (60 & 61 Vict. c. clxxiv) authorising it to build a line from Devil's Bridge to Aberystwyth.
 The 12 mile line was to be built to a gauge of 1 ft 11 1/2in.
 Although tourism was beginning to be a commercial factor, this was no tourist line, and its primary purpose was to convey lead ore and timber from the hinterland at Devil's Bridge to the coast for onward transport.
 The authorised capital was £68,000.

 At the time of authorisation, the VoR directors were talking of an extension from Aberystwyth to Aberayron along the coast, a distance of 16 miles.
-This was no idle thinking, for on 13 August 1898 the directors of the Vale of Rheidol obtained a Light Railway Order for the extension.
+This was no idle thinking, for on 13 August 1898 the directors of the Vale of Rheidol obtained a light railway order for the extension, the Vale of Rheidol Light Railway (Aberayron Extension) Order 1898.
 The Vale of Rheidol was authorised to raise another £25,000 in shares to finance the extension.
 However raising the capital proved to be impossible, and nothing could be done towards the extension, even though Cardiganshire County Council, anxious to develop the area, had offered an £18,000 grant.
 The powers for the Aberayron extension were extinguished in 1904.

 The Great Western Railway leased the Manchester and Milford Railway from 1 July 1906, and a local newspaper reported: "We expect great things from the Great Western, and also want some of their splendid motor buses to connect Aberayron and New Quay with the railway."